MultiSafepay/docs/content/api/payment_methods/post-order-sofort.md

 ----------------
 `amount` | integer | required

-The amount (in cents) the customer needs to pay.
+The amount the customer needs to pay in the currency's smallest unit:

+- Decimal currencies: Value for 10 EUR = 1000 (1000 cents)
+- Zero-decimal currencies: Value for ¥10 = 10

 ----------------
 `description` | string | required